andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 The TerminAttr config will be done as part of the CloudVision onboarding process.
 Just follow the guide in CloudVision.

 The documentation is not stating that the Management interface MUST be in the default VRF, I created a dedicated MGMT vrf and placed it there.
 That is the only VRF I have configured.
 Then I configured interface Ethernet1 as the p2p link to my Arista 720XP switch, and a Loopback0 interface.
-This loopback interface will be used later when I configure MSS Monitor object in CloudVision later.
+This loopback interface will be used later when I configure MSS Monitor object in CloudVision.
 Then a default route in the default VRF using my 720XP p2p link as gateway.
 I used a /24 subnet for these p2p links which is unnecessary.

 Now my vZTX is ready configured with its necessary configuration and I can onboard it to CloudVision.